pololu/pololu-led-strip-arduino/README.md

 * [Addressable RGB 60-LED Strip, 5V, 2m &#40;High-Speed TM1804)](https://www.pololu.com/product/2544)
 * [Addressable RGB 150-LED Strip, 5V, 5m &#40;High-Speed TM1804)](https://www.pololu.com/product/2545)

-This library is optimized for the WS2812B, so it transmits colors in green-red-blue order.
+This library is optimized for the SK6812 and WS2812B, so it transmits colors in green-red-blue order.

-If you have a WS2811 LED or a high-speed TM1804 LED strip, please note that its red and green channels are swapped relative to the WS2812B, so you will need to swap those channels in your code.
+If you have a WS2811 LED or a high-speed TM1804 LED strip, please note that its red and green channels are swapped relative to the SK6812 and WS2812B, so you will need to swap those channels in your code.
 You might prefer to use
 [version 2.1.0](https://github.com/pololu/pololu-led-strip-arduino/releases/tag/2.1.0)
 of the library, which does not require you to swap red and green in your code.